EconomyLens.com

 He blasted the European Union nation in particular over drug prices, alleging that the 27-nation bloc forced pharmaceutical firms to lower their costs on their territory. ©AFP

-Washington (AFP) – US President Donald Trump said Monday he would slash drug prices so that they match costs abroad, accusing the “brutal” European Union in particular of forcing pharmaceutical firms to lower prices on its turf.
-Trump claimed as he signed the executive order at the White House that drug prices should fall by at least 59 percent — and in some cases as high as 80 or 90 percent.
+Washington (AFP) – US President Donald Trump said Monday he would slash drug prices so they match those abroad, accusing Europe in particular of practices that force up prices for Americans.
+Republican Trump claimed as he signed the executive order at the White House that drug prices should fall by at least 59 percent — and in some cases as high as 80 or 90 percent.
+He accused the European Union of “brutal” tactics to make pharmaceutical firms sell drugs for lower prices on their territory — meaning companies then raise prices in the United States to keep their profits up.

 Related